Finding or Becoming a Donor

 Half-Matched (Haploidentical) Family Members

 Haploidentical transplants use cells from a relative whose tissue is not considered a suitable match according to usual tissue-typing standards.
-Haploidentical donors have one haplotype in common with the recipient, so they match on at least five out of 10 points.
+Haploidentical donors have one haplotype in common with the recipient, so they are a half-match.
 A haploidentical match may be the best option for patients without a more closely matched donor, especially those who urgently need a transplant.
 Parents and children are haploidentical, and some siblings are haploidentical, so if a child needs a transplant, the child’s parents or partially matched siblings may be able to donate cells.

 Umbilical Cord Blood